Three-pion Bose-Einstein correlations measured in proton-proton collisions: Event selection

 To mitigate the effect from clone tracks, the slopes of the tracks are studied, as clone tracks typically share very similar trajectories, resulting in small differences in the relevant slopes, defined as ratios of appropriate momentum components ($\Delta t_x = p_{x1} / p_{z1} - p_{x2} / p_{z2}$ and $\Delta t_y = p_{y1} / p_{z1} - p_{y2} / p_{z2}$).
 If both $|\Delta t_x|$ and $|\Delta t_y|$ are less than $0.3 \times 10^{-3}$ , the pair is discarded.
 After applying such requirements, the effect of clone particles is found to be negligible in the region $Q > 0.05$\gev.

 Particle identification (PID) is performed using a neural network that incorporates subdetector information to calculate the probability for a particle to be identified as a specific type~\cite{LHCb-DP-2012-003}.
 The simulated PID quantities are corrected using calibration samples from the data~\cite{LHCb-PUB-2016-021}.
 Corrections of PID variables among particles are also taken into account.
 It is crucial to maintain a sample with high purity; however, applying a strict requirement on the probability for a particle to be identified as a pion, $\cal{P}(\pion)$, could suppress low-momentum pions that contribute to the BEC effect and significantly impact the signal region of the correlation function.
 To ensure consistency with previous two-pion analyses of \pp collisions~\cite{LHCb-PAPER-2017-025}, the requirement of $\cal{P}(\pion)$ $>$ 0.65 is applied.
-Varying this threshold from 0.5 to 0.8 does not result in significant changes in the measured correlation function.
+With this relatively loose selection criterion, the single-track pion identification purity is approximately 98\%.
+This leads to a pion pair purity of 96\%.
+The contamination from mixed pairs containing only one true pion is about 4\%.
+This level of contamination has been verified to have no impact on the correlation function, as the Bose--Einstein correlation effect does not occur in such cases.
+The total contribution from same-type particle pairs not containing pions is below 10$^{-4}$.
+Varying $\cal{P}(\pion)$ threshold from 0.5 to 0.8 does not result in significant changes in the measured correlation function.